hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter12.md

     Given $u(t) = u_0e^{\alpha t}, t \geq 0$, the output is: $y(t) = y_0e^{\alpha t}, t\geq 0$, with $y_0 = u_0G(s)|_{s=\alpha}$

-2. Corollary (Bloking properity of zeros in SISO case):
+2. Corollary (Blocking property of zeros in SISO case):

     If $\alpha$ is a zero of $G(s)$, then there exists an initial condition $x_0$ such that: